simon-katz/nomis-electric-clojure-mode/README.md

 The mode provides an extension mechanism.

-See the function `nomis/ec-add-parser-spec` and the definition of the built-in parsers at the end of the source file.
+This is alpha and subject to breaking changes.

-Time will tell how useful this is.
-Perhaps the mechanism will need to be extended.
+See the calls of `nomis/ec-add-parser-spec` at the end of the source file for the definition of the built-in parsers.

 For a taste, here are some examples of built-in parser definitions: